Switzerland and Kyrgyzstan

 Local job vacancies and admission requirements for internship programmes

-The Swiss embassy represents Switzerland's interests in the country and provides consular services and visa support for people resident in: Kirghizistan
+The Swiss Embassy represents Switzerland's interests in the country, provides visa support and supervises Swiss projects implemented in Kyrgyzstan

 The current security situation in the country